Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 data model.
 It is expected that a specific SIF3 Project will include not only the SIF3 Framework Libraries but also one of the Data Model libraries generated out of this project.

-As of June 12, 2019 the following SIF Locale Data Models are supported by this project
+As of April 13, 2021 the following SIF Locale Data Models are supported by this project
 - SIF AU 1.3 for Infrastructure 3.x (Should not be used)
 - SIF AU 1.4 for Infrastructure 3.x (Should not be used)
 - SIF AU 3.4 for Infrastructure 3.x